incuna/incuna-sass/README.md

 ```

 ## Stylesheet usage
-Once you have declared your import paths corrcetly, incuna-sass will be available to import in your sass files like this:
+Once you have declared your import paths correctly, incuna-sass will be available to import in your sass files like this:

 ```
 @import "incuna-sass";